knative/docs/community/samples/serving/helloworld-python-bentoml/README.md

 ## Recreating sample code

-1. This code defines a machine-learning service that requires a scikit-learn model with BentoML.
+1. BentoML creates a model API serving, via prediction service abstraction.
+This code defines a prediction service that requires a scikit-learn model.
 It asks BentoML to figure out the required pip dependencies, also defined an API, which is the entry point for accessing this machine learning service.
-Save the following code into a file named `iris_classifier.pyt`:
+Save the following code into a file named `iris_classifier.py`:

     ```python
     from bentoml import env, artifacts, api, BentoService